SomeoneElseOSM/Changeset1/README.md

 Eclipse
 -------
 You can import it into Eclipse if you want to (although, given that it's only one Java file `Changeset1.java`, there's really no need to).
-Just `javac Changeset1.java` should work if you're not in an IDE.
+If you're not using an IDE, install a JDK (e.g. from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html), then just ensure that the `javac` that you have just installed is on the PATH and `javac Changeset1.java` in order to create `Notes01.class`.

 Usage examples